ChunkyMonkey00/code.orgFunctions/README.md

+# Notice
+Not all function names/uses are exactly the same, please look at examples.js to see what changed

 # code.org Functions in pure Javascript
 code.org functions in pure js, this is a library for teachers/students who want to transition from code.org to pure javascript.